uniquedev200/SUVIDHA-BACKEND/README.md

 - `GET /reports/list`

 ### Payments & Receipts
 - `GET /payment/list?status=`
 - `GET /receipts/fetch`
 - `POST /payment/initiate`

 ### AI Services
 - `GET /bills/insights/type`
 - `GET /schemes/recommendations`

 ---

 ## Conclusion

 The SUVIDHA backend is being developed with a strong focus on security, scalability, and production readiness.

-The secure auth using JWT and otp,HTTPS and TLS have been completed.This ensures a secure access to the kiosk services with any goverment ID and registered phone number using OTP.
+The secure auth using JWT and OTP, HTTPS, and TLS have been completed.
+This ensures secure access to the kiosk services with any government ID and registered phone number using OTP.

-**Update**:Finished initial implementing and testing of JWT-secured bills and payments listing with status-based filtering using mock database
+Finished initial implementing and testing of JWT-secured bills and payments listing with status-based filtering using mock database.

+**Update:**Finished initial implementation and testing of JWT-secured routes for creating and viewing complaints and creating new payment logs using mock database.

-This backend is being designed to try and provide a secure and easy access to goverment services via the kiosk to all citizens
+This backend is being designed to provide secure and easy access to government services via the kiosk to all citizens.